South Lawn: Putting green

 The putting green was first installed in 1954 by President Dwight D. Eisenhower who was an avid golfer.
 It was removed by President Nixon and later reinstalled by President George H. W. Bush in 1991.
-However President Bill Clinton moved it to its current location just south of the Rose Garden, a short walk from the Oval Office.
+President Bill Clinton moved it to its current location just south of the Rose Garden, a short walk from the Oval Office.

 Horseshoe pit

 A horseshoe pit was created on the site of the present putting green by Harry Truman, and later re-established near the swimming pool by George H. W. Bush who was an avid player.
 Two month long horseshoe tournaments were held bi-annually during Bush's presidency, with teams consisting of maintenance and house staff and family members and administration personnel.
 Bush would frequently demonstrate his prowess at horseshoes for foreign dignitaries.

 Children's garden

 The children's garden is located between the tennis court and basketball court to the south-west area of the property.
 The garden was a gift to the White House in 1968 from President Johnson and his wife.
 The garden supplies a secluded location for children to play in private.
 The garden features a goldfish pond in the sitting area.
 Footprints and handprints of various President's children and grandchildren are embedded in various stones making up the walkway.